5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Keyboard_Input_And_Arithmetic.md

 echo $(( 2 + 2 ))
 ```
 * whitespace is ignored
-* leading "$" is not needed to reference variables inside the arithmetic
+* leading "$" is not needed to reference variables inside the arithmetic expression
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMzEwODcyNzNdfQ==
+eyJoaXN0b3J5IjpbMTYyMTQ3MDYzOV19
 -->